Paul Ford

 Where I start

 Build the content matrix.
 Formats, sizes, markets, channels, owners, dates.
-One view of the workload, not ten different interpretations.
+One view of the workload.

 Protect the critical path.
 Final approvals, trafficking deadlines, localisation cut-offs.
-If it sits on the critical path, it’s guarded like the only exit in a fire.
+If it sits on the critical path, it’s guarded.

 Reduce rework.
 Clarify briefs, lock decisions early, keep change control honest.
-Rework is usually indecision pretending to be refinement.
+Rework is usually just indecision.

 Evidence